Planet-AI-GmbH/tfaip_example_scenarios/tfaipscenarios/atr/README.md

 The ATR-Scenario is an example showing how to implement a line-based ATR-engine.
 It provides a CNN/LSTM-network architecture which is trained with the CTC-algorithm.
+This tutorial shows only the fundamentals and does not include required algorithms for document analysis in general which are part of a real OCR/Document-Analysis engine.

 ## Run
 To run the training of this scenario execute (in the cloned dir)